risingwavelabs/risingwave-docs-legacy/docs/deploy/deploy-k8s-helm.md

 ## Prerequisites

-Ensure you allocate enough resources for the deployment.
-For details about minimal and recommended resources, see [Resource planning](/deploy/resource-planning.md).s
+Ensure you allocate enough resources for the deployment, and use the recommended disks for etcd.
+For details, see [Hardware requirements](/deploy/hardware-requirements.md).

 ## Step 1: Start Kubernetes